DMJC/wc3remake/README.md

 ## Goal

-The long term goal is to be able to play Strike Commander with a Virtual Reality Headset (Oculus Rift)
+The long term goal is to be able to play Wing Commander 3 with a Virtual Reality Headset (PSVR2)

 ## Dependencies